mthbernardes/fses/README.md

 # How to create a search engine plugin

-Just follow the searchEngines/example.py, it's a template of how to create a plugin to another search engine.
+Just follow the <a href="https://github.com/mthbernardes/fses/blob/master/searchEngines/example.py">searchEngines/example.py</a>, it's a template of how to create a plugin to another search engine.

 # Greatz